manonb96/TinyTracer/README.md

 A ray tracing application built from the ground up.
 Its a work in progress and more features will be added over the time to come!

+### Features
+- CPU Ray Tracing
+- Texture rendering using OpenGL or Vulkan
+- Building with CMake

+### Next steps
+- Improving ray tracing
+- Camera transformations with OpenGL and Vulkan
+- GPU ray tracing
+- Rendering meshes
+- Post processing
+- GUI

-### Building from command line
+### Building
 To build the project, I am using [CMake](https://cmake.org/) (version 3.5 or higher) with [Ninja](https://ninja-build.org/) as the build system generator and the Microsoft Visual C++ (MSVC) compiler and linker, targeting 64-bit Windows.

-From the Developer Command Prompt for Visual Studio 2022, this can be done using the following commands:
+It can be build from Visual Studio IDE directly, or from the command line using the Developer Command Prompt for Visual Studio 2022 with the following commands:

 1. Set up environment to 64-bit version by running <code>vcvars64.bat</code>.
 Example: